 THE OFFERING

 Issuer: Potash Ridge Corporation

-Offering: • Offered Shares
+Offering: 14,944,746 Offered Shares

-Offering Price: \$ • per Offered Share
+Offering Price: \$1.00 per Offered Share

-Offering Size: \$
+Offering Size: \$14,944,746

-Over-Allotment Option:

-The Corporation has granted to the Underwriters the Over-Allotment Option exercisable for a period of 30 days from the Closing Date to purchase up to an additional • Offered Shares (being equal to 15% of the Offered Shares sold as at the Closing Date) at the Offering Price.
-See "Plan of Distribution".
+Over-Allotment Option: The Corporation has granted to the Underwriters the Over-Allotment Option exercisable for a period of 30 days from the Closing Date to purchase up to an additional 2,241,712 Offered Shares (being equal to 15% of the Offered Shares sold as at the Closing Date) at the Offering Price.
+See " Plan of Distribution ".

+Concurrent Private Placement: The Corporation has agreed to issue to, and SRP has agreed to subscribe for, 5,055,254 Private Placement Units pursuant to the Concurrent Private Placement for an aggregate subscription price of \$5,055,254.
+Each Private Placement Unit will consist of one Non-Voting Share and one Private Placement Warrant to acquire one Non-Voting Share exercisable at a price equal to the Offering Price for a period of two years following the Closing Date.
+The closing of the Offering is conditional on, and will occur concurrently with, the closing of the Concurrent Private Placement.
+See "Potash Ridge Corporation - Amendment to Articles and Concurrent Private Placement".

-The net proceeds of the Offering are expected to be \$ • , after deducting the Underwriters' Commission and the expenses of the Offering, but before giving effect to the Over-Allotment Option.
-If the Over-Allotment Option is exercised in full, the net proceeds to the Corporation will be \$ • .
+Use of Proceeds: The net proceeds of the Offering and the Concurrent Private Placement are expected to be \$18,706,934, after deducting the Underwriters' Commission, the Power One fee and the expenses of the Offering, but before giving effect to the Over-Allotment Option.
+If the Over-Allotment Option is exercised in full, the net proceeds to the Corporation will be \$20,791,726.
 The Corporation intends to use such proceeds to continue its exploration and development of the Blawn Mountain Project as follows:

-- Pre-feasibility study and associated NI 43-101 technical report. - Feasibility study and associated NI 43-101 technical report. - Metallurgical testing programs and pilot-scale testing work to optimize the process. - Permitting and environmental matters. - Payments to SITLA under the Exploration and Option Agreement. - Water drilling to confirm accessible water supply for Project requirements. - Additional exploration throughout the Project. - Project management. - General corporate and working capital purposes.
+• Pre-feasibility study and associated NI 43-101 technical report.

+• Metallurgical testing programs and pilot-scale testing work to optimize the process.

+• Permitting and environmental matters.

+• Payments to SITLA under the Exploration and Option Agreement.

+• Water drilling to confirm accessible water supply for Project requirements.

+• Additional exploration.

+• Project management.

+• General corporate and working capital purposes.

 See "Use of Proceeds".

-Use of Proceeds: